A Week on Lake Como: Fog, Ferries, and Finding Your Rhythm

 Ferry to Lenno.
 Then a 1-km walk along the lake to Villa del Balbianello, or a small boat from Lenno's dock (5 EUR).

-This might have been the happiest 20 minutes of the trip.
+It may well be the happiest 20 minutes of the trip.

 Day 5: The Greenway — Silence and Olive Oil